Department store: Innovation (1917–1945)

 In the middle of the 1920s, American management theories such as the scientific management of F.W.
 Taylor started spreading in Europe.
 The International Management Institute (I.M.I.) was established in Geneva in 1927 to facilitate the diffusion of such ideas.
 A number of department stores teamed up together to create the International Association of Department Stores in Paris in 1928 to have a discussion space dedicated to this retail format.

 Expansion to malls

-The U.S. Baby boom led to the development of suburban neighborhoods and suburban commercial developments, including shopping malls.
+The U.S. Baby Boom led to the development of suburban neighborhoods and suburban commercial developments, including shopping malls.
 Department stores joined these ventures following the growing market of baby boomer spending.

+A handful of U.S. retailers had opened seasonal stores in resorts, as well as smaller branch stores in suburbs, in the 1920s and 1930s.
+Examples include, in suburban Los Angeles, The Broadway-Hollywood, Bullocks Wilshire, The May Company-Wilshire, Saks-Beverly Hills, as well as two Strawbridge and Clothier stores: Suburban Square (1930) and Jenkintown (1931) outside Philadelphia.
+Suburban Square was the first shopping center anchored by a department store.
+In the 1950s, suburban growth took off – for example, in 1952, May Company California opened a four-level, 346700 sqft store in Lakewood Center near Los Angeles, at the time, the largest suburban department store in the world.
+However, only three years later it would build an even bigger, 452000 sqft store in the San Fernando Valley at Laurel Plaza.